joehs16/cloudproj4-jch/README.md

 1. DynamoDB - Amazon's Amazon Web Services (AWS) equivalent to MongoDB.
 Is very easy to establish and create a database.
 2. SQS - Amazon Simpue Queue Service is Amazon's message queuing service that integrates with distributed systems and serverless applications and is an easy way for a tester to ingest test cases into your system
 3. AWS lambda - A serverless compute service that allows you to run code without the need of provisioning or managing servers, allowing one to tie different services together
-4. CloudWatch Timer - A serverless trigger that one can use to set up automated runs in a data pipeline.
+4. EventBridge Timer - A serverless trigger that one can use to set up automated runs in a data pipeline.
 5. AWS Comprehend - An off-the-shelf natural language processing application that one can utilize.
 6. S3 - AWS's cloud storage.
 Highly scalable.
 7. SAM - AWS Serverless Application Model - an open-source framework that one can use via a command-line tool to build serverless applications within AWS.